Cameronsplaze/AWS-ContainerManager/README.md

 - Make sure they're locked down from each other too.
 - Go through Console and see if everything looks like you want.
 Check for warnings.
   - For example, EC2 instances say to force IMDSv2 is recommended
+  - Make names look nice.
+I.e Lambda are long and repetitive, not descriptive.
 - Go though cost optimization for everything.
 There's probably some low-hanging fruit in at *least* EFS
 - See how to run multiple of the **same** game. (vanilla and modded MC server).
 Will use the same ports on VPC maybe?
 Is changing ports required?
 Might just work as-is, with different IP's.
 - Let `cdk deploy` take a path to a config file.
 Stores a lot of what's in [vars.env.example](./vars.env.example), on a per-stack basis.
 Add another way to pass env-vars in through CLI too though, not just file.
 1) For passwords.
 2) For `EULA=TRUE`, in case we can't have that in the example.